xbrlus/xbrl-api/templates/README.md

-The resources here help investors, analysts, regulators and other data consumers learn how to use XBRL corporate data.
-Get started by reading <a href="https://xbrl.us/wp-content/uploads/2015/10/HowTo-Use-the-Data-Analysis-Toolkit.pdf" target="_blank">HowTo – Use the Data Analysis Toolkit</a>, watching <a href="https://xbrl.us/use/howto/data-analysis-toolkit/" target="_blank">a brief screencast demonstration</a> and diving in to the folders above for templates.
+These templates are helping investors, analysts, regulators and other data consumers learn how to use XBRL corporate data.
+You can get started by browsing the contents of the folders above, reading <a href="https://xbrl.us/wp-content/uploads/2015/10/HowTo-Use-the-Data-Analysis-Toolkit.pdf" target="_blank">HowTo – Use the Data Analysis Toolkit</a>, watching <a href="https://xbrl.us/use/howto/data-analysis-toolkit/" target="_blank">a brief screencast demonstration</a> and diving in to create your own analytics from our templates.

 Google Sheets - Custom functions
 --